Achavanich Beaker Burial: Radiocarbon dating and histology

-Facial Reconstruction
+Facial reconstruction

 Ava's facial reconstruction was done by forensic artist Hew Morrison.
 To avoid causing further damage to the skull, a two-dimensional approach to reconstruction was taken.
 Photographs were taken of the skull using the Frankfort Horizontal Plane positioning, a method that simulates the natural resting position of the head.
 The absence of the mandible and the damage to the left zygomatic bone created issue for the reconstruction.
 To recreate the structure of the left zygomatic bone, Morrison used the shape of the right side and mirrored it on the left.
 As for the missing mandible, Morrison used techniques written and developed by Wilton M. Krogman in his book, The Human Skeleton in Forensic Medicine.
 Measurements of the nasal aperture, teeth, and eye orbits were taken in order to determine the size of Ava's nose, lips, and, eyes.
 Next the muscle and skin was added.
-By referencing modern tissue depths of the average white European female between the ages of 18-22, Morrison was able to recreate the depth between the bone and skin.
+By referencing modern tissue depths of the average white European female between the ages of 18 and 22, Morrison was able to recreate the depth between the bone and skin.
 Several facial features from various individuals with similar facial measurements were compiled and selected as likely matches for Ava.
 These features were then blended onto Ava's reconstructed face.
 In 2016, Ava's hair, skin, and eye color were determined based on the current population of Caithness and she was depicted with brown hair, blue eyes, and light colored skin.
 However, in 2017, Inigo Olalde from the Reich Laboratory at Harvard Medical School discovered, based on her ancient DNA, that Ava in actuality had very different coloring, most likely with black hair, brown eyes and tanned skin.